chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 > language extension.

-If you add `!` in front of each type, then all fields will become strict and you will see compiler error instead of warning when you forget to initialise some fields.
-Adding bangs also considered one of the best-practices to avoid space leaks.
-It's very rare when you want lazy fields of records.
+If you add `!` in front of each type, then all fields will become strict and you will see a compiler error instead of a warning when you forget to initialise some fields.
+Adding bangs is also considered one of the best-practices to avoid space leaks.
+It's very rare wanting to have _lazy_ fields of records.

 > **NOTE:** you can add `{-# OPTIONS_GHC -Werror=missing-fields #-}` to get
-> compile time error on unitialised lazy fields.
+> a compile time error on unitialised lazy fields.

-**Conclusion:** mark field as strict to have more compile time checks and to avoid potential performance problems.
+**Conclusion:** mark fields as strict to have more compile time checks and to avoid potential performance problems.

 ## Compileless

 Another popular concern about `RecordWildCards` is that you lose compile time checks during pattern-matching when you add more fields.
-For example, we want to implement `ToJSON` instance from the [aeson](@hackage) library for our `User` data type:
+For example, we want to implement a `ToJSON` instance from the [aeson](@hackage) library for our `User` data type:

 ```haskell